ghananganeshwara/ghananganeshwara/README.md

 # Hi, I'm Ghanan 👋

-🎓 Computer Information Technology student at CSUN
+🎓 Computer Science student at CSUN
-💻 Interested in software engineering, cloud, and automation
+💻 Interested in software engineering, IT Operations, cloud, and automation
 🔗 LinkedIn: (www.linkedin.com/in/ghanan-ganeshwara-5b05742a5)

 ---